Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Full Framework: Assumptions, Derivations, and Extensions

 Under category nesting, $\sigma^2_\alpha \to \sigma^2_\delta$ plus a $\sigma^2_\kappa/C'$ term, where $C'$ is the number of categories in the projected design.
 Averaging over $H$ temperatures gives

 Projecting across $M$ models at fixed temperature adds the model-related interaction terms,

-All three formulas follow from the expected mean squares (EMS) of the mixed design \citep[ch.~9]{brennan2001gtheory}; the EMS table appears in Section~\ref{si:gtheory}.
+All three formulas follow from the expected mean squares (EMS) of the mixed design \citep[ch.~9]{brennan2001gtheory}.
+The EMS table appears in Section~\ref{si:gtheory}.
+When averaging jointly over temperature and model, add the finite main-effect terms $\sigma^2_\tau/H$ and $\sigma^2_\lambda/M$.
+If their fixed-factor interaction is non-negligible, add $\sigma^2_{\tau\lambda}/(HM)$.

-The safety classification demonstration anchors these formulas with a worked example.
-The factorial uses $N = 141$ items across $C = 12$ hazard categories with $V = 5$ prompt variants, $H = 3$ temperatures, $M = 3$ judge models, and $R = 8$ replications.
-The decomposition finds item$\times$judge interaction dominates (44\%), followed by residual variance (28\%) and item heterogeneity (18\%).
-Plugging these estimates into the multi-model formula yields $\text{SE}(\hat{\theta}) = 0.014$, giving a 95\% CI of $0.942 \pm 0.028$ for the overall safe rate.
-Doubling items reduces total variance by 38.7\%, adding 5 replications produces negligible improvement ($<$0.1\%), and committing to a single judge model increases variance by 106\% because the item$\times$judge interaction can no longer average out.
-The D-study therefore directs investment toward more items while preserving multi-judge averaging.
+The safety classification design from Section~\ref{sec:safety} shows how these formulas convert real variance estimates into a confidence interval and which design changes they flag as high-leverage.
+The factorial covers $N = 141$ items spanning $C = 12$ hazard categories, with $V = 5$ prompt variants, $H = 3$ temperatures, $M = 3$ judge models, and $R = 8$ replications per cell.
+Variance components estimated on this design reveal that judge-model design sensitivity dominates at 43.8\% of $\Var(\hat\theta)$, item$\times$judge interaction adds 16.7\%, and prompt$\times$judge another 12.4\%.
+The three judge-related components together account for roughly 73\% of the variance budget.
+Within-category item heterogeneity contributes 20.8\%, and the remaining components each fall below 5\%.
+Plugging these into the multi-model formula yields $\Var(\hat\theta) = 0.000354$, $\text{SE}(\hat\theta) = 0.019$, and a 95\% CI of $0.942 \pm 0.037$ for the overall safe rate.
+The same formula reveals which design changes would shrink that variance further.
+Adding 5 replications above the existing 8 improves $\Var(\hat\theta)$ by less than 0.1\% because $\sigma^2_\rho/(NVHMR)$ is already a tiny share of the variance budget once divided by all four other factors.
+Committing to a single judge model inflates $\Var(\hat\theta)$ by 106\% because $\sigma^2_\lambda$ loses its $1/M$ averaging benefit.
+The dominance pattern and the counterfactuals point the same way, so the D-study directs additional spend toward more judges and items.